rs61732144

 Variant summary

 The NM_000017.4(ACADS):c.319C>T(p.Arg107Cys) variant causes a missense change involving the alteration of a non-conserved nucleotide.
 The variant allele was found at a frequency of 0.000502 in 1,597,502 control chromosomes in the GnomAD database, including 9 homozygotes.
 In-silico tool predicts a benign outcome for this variant.
 Variant has been reported in ClinVar as Pathogenic (★★).
-Synonymous variant affecting the same amino acid position (i.e. R107R) has been classified as Benign.
+Another nucleotide change resulting in the same amino acid substitution has been previously reported as Pathogenic in ClinVar.
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. R107H) has been classified as Likely pathogenic.

 Frequency